Gil Meche

-Gilbert Allen Meche (/ɡɪl mɛʃ/; born September 8, 1978) is a former right-handed Major League Baseball starting pitcher.
+Gilbert Allen Meche (/ɡɪl mɛʃ/; born September 8, 1978) is an American former right-handed Major League Baseball starting pitcher.
 Meche pitched for the Seattle Mariners for six seasons.
 With the Kansas City Royals, Meche made three straight Opening Day starts and was an All Star in 2007.
-Shoulder and back problems caused the former first-round pick to retire in 2011 at 32 years old.
+Shoulder and back problems caused the former first-round pick to retire in 2011 at just 32 years old.

 Early years

 Meche, who is Cajun, was a star pitcher at Acadiana High School in his hometown of Lafayette, Louisiana, and was a member of the U.S. Junior Olympic team that won the gold medal in the 1995 World Junior Baseball Championship.
 After his junior year of high school, Meche earned most valuable pitcher honors at the 1995 National Amateur All-Star Tournament at just sixteen years old.
 However, shortly afterwards, he suffered a viral infection that caused him to miss a considerable amount of playing time his senior year.
 Nonetheless, Meche was named to the All-America Second Team by the American Baseball Coaches Association and Rawlings.
-He intended to attend Louisiana State University, but reconsidered when the Seattle Mariners surprised him by selecting him in the first round of the 1996 Major League Baseball draft.
+He intended to attend Louisiana State University, but reconsidered when the Seattle Mariners surprised him by selecting him in the first round (22nd overall) of the 1996 Major League Baseball draft.